-See Configuring Management Server URLs using the installer interface on page 21 or Configuring Management Server URLs from the command line on page 29 for information about these parameters, which you can set through the Agent Manager installer or configuration interface.
+See Configuring Management Server URLs using the installer interface on page 21 or Step 10: Change service credentials [Optional] on page 29 for information about these parameters, which you can set through the Agent Manager installer or configuration interface.

 i NOTE: It is not recommended to enable the ssl-allow-self-signed configuration when the downstream Agent Manager is running in FIPS-compliant mode.
 If this configuration is disabled, you have to add the concentrator's certificate to the downstream Agent Manager's keystore in order to connect to the concentrator using HTTPS.